My 21st Century Blues: Commercial performance

 Upon its release, My 21st Century Blues appeared on the main national charts of 16 territories.
 In the United Kingdom, it debuted and peaked at number two on the UK Albums Chart with 15,516 units sold.
 In 2024, following Raye's appearance at the Brit Awards 2024, My 21st Century Blues re-entered the chart at number five, and received a gold certification by the British Phonographic Industry (BPI).
 It was one of the best selling albums of that year in the country.
 Internationally, the album reached the top 20 on the Scottish Albums Chart at number 4, in Ireland at 13, Norway at 16, and Switzerland at 17.
 It peaked at number 25 in Canada, and was later certified gold by Music Canada.
 My 21st Century Blues also peaked within the top 40 in the Netherlands (30), Germany, New Zealand (both 34), and the Flanders region of Belgium (38).
 It reached middle-low positions on the US Billboard 200 (58), in Lithuania (80), Spain (95), Australia, France (both 97), and Belgium's Wallonia (139).
-Additionally, the album was certified platinum by Recorded Music NZ and gold by IFPI Danmark.
+Additionally, the album was certified platinum by IFPI Danmark and Recorded Music NZ.

 Accolades

 My 21st Century Blues received various accolades.
 In 2023, it won the Pop Music Award at the South Bank Sky Arts Awards, was nominated for Best Independent Album at the AIM Independent Music Awards, and was shortlisted for Album of the Year at the Mercury Prize.
 In 2024, it received nominations for Album of the Year at the MOBO Awards 2023, Best Album at the Ivor Novello Awards, and Favorite Debut Album at the 2024 iHeartRadio Music Awards.
 My 21st Century Blues won British Album of the Year at the Brit Awards 2024, where Raye surpassed Blur, Adele, and Harry Styles as the artist with the most wins in a single ceremony, also receiving British Artist of the Year, Best New Artist, British R&B Act, Songwriter of the Year, and Song of the Year (for "Escapism").

+The album's fourth single, "Ice Cream Man", won the Recording Academy's 2026 Harry Belafonte Best Song for Social Change Award.
+In 2024, the song had been ranked by Billboard as the 35th best song about the music industry.